Skip to main content

 • Quality Assurance, including testing and bug triaging

-Once you start contributing, you’ll want to create a GitHub account, allowing you to work on bugs, design blueprints, and more.
+Once you start contributing, you’ll want to create a GitHub account so you can work on bugs, design blueprints, and more.

 Public Forum